 89) Kingfisher Cycle Trail

 A series of well signposted Cycle Trails through the counties of Leitrim, Cavan & Fermanagh offers a great opportunity to see the beautiful countryside and even get a work out in at the same time.
 Two of the routes take in part of Leitrim with the Sliabh an Iarainn Route through Ballinaglera, Ballinamore and Drumshanbo, while Carrick on Shannon, Leitrim Village, Dowra, Ballinamore, Fenagh and Drumshanbo are included in the longer version.

 90) Pamper Yourself

 There are any number of great places to treat yourself to a good pampering session.
-Beauty by the Shannon in Carrick and Dromod will cater for your every need and whim.
+Blueway Beauty, Leitrim Village & Beauty by the Shannon in Carrick and Dromod or will cater for your every need and whim.

 91) Enjoy a Round of Golf

 Whether you want to release your inner Rory McIlroy and attempt a hole in one or you see the game as a good walk spoiled and just want the scenic views of the Boyle River you can happily spend hours in Carrick on Shannon Golf Club.
 Ballinamore Golf Club is a lovely canal side 9 hole alternative in the county.